HughYau/HelpMeAsk/README.md

 # HelpMeAsk ✨🗣️

-**Ask Smarter, Get Better Answers.**
+**Ask Smarter, Better Answers.**

-**HelpMeAsk** is a lightweight browser extension that helps you refine and polish your questions before sending them to AI platforms like ChatGPT, Gemini, Claude, Poe, Doubao, and more.
+**HelpMeAsk** is a lightweight browser extension that helps you refine and polish your questions before sending them to AI platforms like ChatGPT, Gemini, Claude, DeepSeek, Doubao, and more.
 Get clearer, more effective questions — instantly — and unlock better AI responses.

 ---